aorogat/Data-Science-and-Software-Engineering/Data Analyst/README.md

 The topics covered are
 `Problems and Computational Problems`,
 `Computer operations: Read-Processing-Write`,
-`Algorithms: Pseudo Code and Flowchar`,
+`Algorithms: Pseudo Code and Flowchart`,
 `Operators`,
 `Statements and Expressions`,
 `IF-For-While statemets`,